Leksat/Leksat.github.io/2020-01-16 Install MariaDB on Mac OS with Homebrew.md

 ...
 ```

 But of course you need it to work without `sudo`.
-To do that, you need to formulate a [proper google query](https://www.google.com/search?q=mariadb+mysql+uroot+works+only+with+sudo), which would lead you to the solution: [https://askubuntu.com/questions/766334/cant-login-as-mysql-user-root-from-normal-user-account-in-ubuntu-16-04](https://askubuntu.com/questions/766334/cant-login-as-mysql-user-root-from-normal-user-account-in-ubuntu-16-04)

-Just follow the steps from the [most popular answer](https://askubuntu.com/a/784347/99219) and you're done 🎉
+## Solution

+If the above is your case, all you need to do is to
+- login to MySQL with `sudo mysql -uroot`
+- run `SET PASSWORD FOR 'root'@'localhost' = PASSWORD('');` from there

+The best explanation that [I was able to find](https://askubuntu.com/a/964762/99219):

+> The issue here is that when MariaDB or MySQL are installed/updated (especially if at some point root is set without a password) then in the Users table the password is actually empty (or ignored), and logging in depends on the system user corresponding to a MySQL user.

+And as far as I understood it, "empty" is not the same as "empty string".

 <small>[<= back to index](/)</small>